-Chemistry (CHEM 1605)
+(CHEM 1605)

-Lectures: Eighteen hours during the first semester.
 Introduction to fundamental concepts of molecular structure and of chemical reactivity.

 Brief overview of the common functional groups, including chemical and physical properties, and examples of compounds which are important in nature and in medicine.
 Introduction to biomolecules, including lipids, carbohydrates and amino acids.